-Where a minimum of one (1) required System Vulnerability Factor (SVF) is identified based on previous information or the catchment investigation, a wet weather investigation must also be conducted at the associated outfall.
-A full list of catchment areas containing at least one (1) SVF is included in Appendix J.
+Where a minimum of one (1) required SVF is identified based on previous information or the catchment investigation, a wet weather investigation must also be conducted at the associated outfall.
+A full list of catchment areas containing at least one (1) SVF is included in Appendix I.

-These outfalls will be inspected and sampled under wet weather conditions, to the extent necessary, to determine whether wet weather-induced high flows in sanitary sewers or high groundwater in areas served by septic systems result in discharges of sanitary flow to the MS4.
+These outfalls will be inspected and sampled under wet weather conditions.
+This will help determine whether wet weather-induced high flows in sanitary sewers or high groundwater in areas served by septic systems result in discharges of sanitary flow to the MS4.